kingdido999/zooming/README.md

 </a>
 ```

 Notice that if both are provided, it takes the `data-original` value as hi-res image source.

 To preload hi-res images, set `preloadImage` option to `true`.
-Keep in mind enabling this option might cause performance issue on a page with lots of images or huge image file size.
+Keep in mind enabling this option might cause performance issue on a page with lots of images or large image size.

 #### Define zoomable image(s) programmatically